kataw/kataw/test/__snapshot__/parser/expressions/early-errors.md.md

-✖ The operand of an increment or decrement operator must be a variable or a property access - start: 664, end: 666 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 778, end: 779 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 783, end: 784 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1057, end: 1059 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1076, end: 1078 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1096, end: 1098 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1112, end: 1114 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1122, end: 1124 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1313, end: 1315 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1429, end: 1431 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1441, end: 1443 ✖ Expression exprected.
+✖ The operand of an increment or decrement operator must be a variable or a property access - start: 664, end: 666 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 778, end: 779 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 783, end: 784 ✖ The left-hand side must be a variable or a property access. - start: 1057, end: 1059 ✖ The left-hand side must be a variable or a property access. - start: 1076, end: 1078 ✖ The left-hand side must be a variable or a property access. - start: 1096, end: 1098 ✖ The left-hand side must be a variable or a property access. - start: 1112, end: 1114 ✖ The left-hand side must be a variable or a property access. - start: 1122, end: 1124 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1313, end: 1315 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1429, end: 1431 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1441, end: 1443 ✖ Expression exprected.
 A compound assignment or an logical assignment cannot follow an object literal - start: 1452, end: 1455
 ✖ Expression exprected.
 A compound assignment or an logical assignment cannot follow an array literal - start: 1464, end: 1467
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1473, end: 1476 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1762, end: 1764 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1777, end: 1779 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1960, end: 1962 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1977, end: 1979 ✖ Invalid left-hand side in for-in loop - start: 2267, end: 2269 ✖ Invalid left-hand side in for-in loop - start: 2282, end: 2284 ✖ Invalid left-hand side in for-of loop - start: 2300, end: 2302 ✖ Invalid left-hand side in for-of loop - start: 2315, end: 2317 ✖ Invalid left-hand side in for-in loop - start: 2422, end: 2424 ✖ Invalid left-hand side in for-of loop - start: 2435, end: 2437 ✖ Invalid left-hand side in for-in loop - start: 2777, end: 2779 ✖ Invalid left-hand side in for-in loop - start: 2794, end: 2796 ✖ Invalid left-hand side in for-of loop - start: 2814, end: 2816 ✖ Invalid left-hand side in for-of loop - start: 2831, end: 2833 ✖ Invalid left-hand side in for-in loop - start: 2846, end: 2848 ✖ Invalid left-hand side in for-of loop - start: 2861, end: 2863 ✖ Invalid hexadecimal escape sequence - start: 2865, end: 2937 ✖ Declaration or statement expected - start: 2865, end: 2938 ✖ Unicode codepoint must not be greater than 0x10FFFF - start: 2938, end: 2938
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 1473, end: 1476 ✖ The left-hand side must be a variable or a property access. - start: 1762, end: 1764 ✖ The left-hand side must be a variable or a property access. - start: 1777, end: 1779 ✖ The left-hand side must be a variable or a property access. - start: 1960, end: 1962 ✖ The left-hand side must be a variable or a property access. - start: 1977, end: 1979 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2267, end: 2269 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2282, end: 2284 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2300, end: 2302 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2315, end: 2317 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2422, end: 2424 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2435, end: 2437 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2777, end: 2779 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2794, end: 2796 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2831, end: 2833 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2846, end: 2848 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 2861, end: 2863 ✖ Invalid hexadecimal escape sequence - start: 2865, end: 2937 ✖ Declaration or statement expected - start: 2865, end: 2938 ✖ Unicode codepoint must not be greater than 0x10FFFF - start: 2938, end: 2938